Liyang-Zhang/BackgroundErrorSuppreesionforQAseq/README.md

 See the official document for iDES: https://aalab.stanford.edu/ides/download.php#fileConversion

 **QAseq_MRD.py**

 Extract mutation information of designed sites from official QAseq pipeline outcome.
 Two extra sheets, "MRD" and "MRD_error",  will be made.
 Some parameters like input path need change, and the script is run locally.
 Download the mutation directory from the server before running this script.

+**FREQfileCreate.py**

+Use the QAseq pipeline outputs to create FREQ files on UMI level.
+This script can be used to make either input samples of iDES or a UMI-level database's FREQ files.

+**QASeq_FreqAnnotation.py**

+Convert background polishing freq results to easy-reading excel format.
+Yellow cells stand for the variant type consistent with the design sites, and pink cells correspond to error sites left by the iDES polishing model.

+**iDES-freqModification.py**

+The original FREQ files created from bam files contain all sites informations, including undesigned sites.
+Use this script to modify the read level backgrounf database FREQ files, and only retain the design sites' information.

+**errorRateDataFrameCreate.py**

+Use this script to get summary about error signals in either pre-polished or polished databases FREQ files.